kaldun-tech/haproxy-wordpress-setup/README.md

 # haproxy-wordpress-setup

-Scripts to set up HAProxy with WordPress on a Linux server
+## Set up HAProxy with WordPress on Linux

 0. Check timezone is correct using `timedatectl list-timezones` and `set-timezone` arguments
 1. Add your user: `setup_user.sh [user]`